-Professor Lois R. Lupica is a nationally recognized scholar in the areas of access to justice, consumer and commercial credit, and bankruptcy law.
-As an affiliated faculty member of the Harvard Law School Access to Justice Lab, she is serving as one of three Principal Investigators of the Consumer Financial Distress Research Study (together with Jim Greiner of Harvard Law School and Dalié Jiménez of University of California, Irvine School of Law).
+Professor Lois R. Lupica is a nationally recognized scholar in the areas of access to justice, law and innovation, consumer and commercial credit, and bankruptcy law.
+As an affiliated faculty member of the Harvard Law School Access to Justice Lab, she is serving as one of three principal investigators of the Consumer Financial Distress Research Study (together with Jim Greiner of Harvard Law School and Dalié Jiménez of University of California, Irvine School of Law).
 This study is a randomized control trial examining the efficiency of the small claims court system, the consequences of various legal intervention programs, and the value of financial education.
-Professor Lupica is also the Principal Investigator of the Apps for Justice Project, where she has been working with law students to build, develop, and create practical, technology-based tools (apps) that enable low- and moderate- income Maine residents who cannot afford full-scale legal assistance to either independently address their specific legal problem, or to leverage the ability of “low bono” providers of legal services to more cost-effectively provide legal assistance.
+Professor Lupica is also the principal investigator of the Apps for Justice Project, where she has been working with law students to build, develop, and create practical, technology-based tools (apps) that enable low- and moderate- income Maine residents who cannot afford full-scale legal assistance to either independently address their specific legal problem, or to leverage the ability of “low bono” providers of legal services to more cost-effectively provide legal assistance.

-From 2009 to 2011, Professor Lupica was the Principal Investigator for The Consumer Bankruptcy Fee Study and The Consumer Bankruptcy Creditor Distribution Study, landmark research that examined the 2005 changes to Bankruptcy Code, and how those changes impact creditors, debtors, trustees, and lawyers.
+From 2009 to 2011, Professor Lupica was the principal investigator for The Consumer Bankruptcy Fee Study and The Consumer Bankruptcy Creditor Distribution Study, landmark research that examined the 2005 changes to Bankruptcy Code, and how those changes impact creditors, debtors, trustees, and lawyers.
 Courts and bankruptcy practitioners are using the results of these studies to help improve the fairness and efficiency of the system.
-Professor Lupica is an active speaker and commentator on the subjects of access to civil justice, technology and law practice, consumer credit, bankruptcy, and legal ethics.
+She is an active speaker and commentator on the subjects of access to civil justice, technology and law practice, consumer credit, bankruptcy, and legal ethics.

 Professor Lupica’s empirical research has been funded by the National Science Foundation, the American Bankruptcy Institute Anthony H.N.
 Schnelling Endowment, the National Conference of Bankruptcy Judges Endowment for Education, the Sears Consumer Protection and Education Fund, the Maine Economic Improvement Fund, Harvard University, and the Arnold Foundation.